DarrenCzen/solana-frontend-development-course/README.md

 # Troubleshooting

-Was using WSL so i faced some minor issues.
+## Issue 1: Error installing AVM

-Issue 1 - Error installing AVM
+If you encounter the following error while installing AVM:

 ```
 error: linker `cc` not found